-When you stop to think about it, using the English language is one of the most complex things you will ever master, and yet you had probably got to grips with it before you had even set foot inside a school.
-So, why study it further at college?
 Well, language is integral to practically every aspect of human life.
 You might explore the dramatic historical events that led to the modern English you use today, or relive the process of child language acquisition.
-You could engage with the politically-charged problems of racism, sexism and other controversies, or tune in to and map out the rich variety of regional and socialdialects around you.
-Or you could plot the ever-changing path of current and future language use as English finds its place in the 21st century.
-Whatever path you take, this course will reward you with a deeper awareness of yourself and your place within the English-speaking world.
+You could engage with the politically-charged problems of racism and sexism, or tune in to and map out the rich variety of regional dialects around you.
+Or, you could plot the everchanging path of current and future language use as English finds its place in the 21st century.
+Whatever route you take, studying English Language at an advanced level will reward you with a deeper awareness of yourself and your place within the world.